 A lot of our monthly bills and expenditures are fixed, so we have to find savings in other places.
-The grocery store offers plenty of opportunities to save money, and I’ve written about many of them over the years here on my blog!
+The grocery store offers plenty of simple ways to save money, and I’ve written about many of them over the years here on my blog!

-Peruse these posts that are packed with money-saving tips and tricks you can use while shopping for groceries:
+Peruse these posts that are packed with frugal tips and tricks you can use while shopping for groceries:

 - How To Save Money On Meat